samsquire/ideas4/README.md

 When we flat map it's often useful to refer to the group that the data came from.
 So I would abstract flat map to incorporate contextual information.

-When I write a clojure threading it's often useful to refer to the history lineage of the object that came before in the pipeline.

 [My algrebralang programming language design](HTTPS://GitHub.com/samsquire/algebralang) has features to do refer to methods in previous stages of the pipeline.

 # 23. Time travelling pipelines

 Imagine a recursive pipeline.
+You can visualize it as an ordered tree.

+When I write a clojure threading it's often useful to refer to the history lineage of the object that came before in the pipeline.

 You have an object that is going through a stream and you want each stage of the pipeline to be associated or collected with future values of that data's children.